rvirostko/vgr/src/vgr/mathpak/README.md

   or a matching equivalent, such as an empty collection

-* If an operation is commutative, None as the secondary input should creturn None
+* If an operation is commutative, None as the secondary input should return _None_

   ```_Any_ + None   → None```

 * Arithmetic operations can work with strings, which are cast compatibly
-*
 * Operations should be distributive over list and tuple
-*